rvanmoere/testHello/README.md

-This is a test for committing python code to git
+This is a test for committing python code to git.

+Hello this is a further update.